-has systems in place to regularly hear the experiences and views of people across the workforce about how they are affected by the business, and informs the workforce about how these inputs have influenced company decision-making.
+CONVERSATIONS - with Board Chair; Company Secretary; Other Board Reps - with individuals who took part in discussions with the Governing Body as directly affected stakeholders or as their representatives RATIONALE THE MOST SENIOR GOVERNING BODY AND/OR ITS RELEVANT SUB-COMMITTEES... has systems in place to regularly hear the experiences and views of external stakeholders about how they are affected by the business, and informs them about how their inputs have influenced company decision-making.
+GOVERNANCE NO.